Fall and Winter Landscapes in Watercolor

 $180.00 BRMAA members + 25.00 Supply Fee

 This watercolor class is a great class to understand the use of warm and cool colors to create a fall and winter landscape.
 The students will work step-by-step together on a study and then individually on a final project.
 The intended projects are color studies, value studies, study of texture, study of fall trees and winter landscapes.
 The techniques demonstrated and preformed are blending colors and how to use values of light and dark and shapes to create landscapes.
 The student will paint two landscape paintings.
-The Instructor will supply all materials needed for the class.
 There will be a break during the day for lunch.
 Students are welcome to bring a sack lunch.
 A supply list is provided upon registration.
 Class size is limited so sign up soon.

 Call (706) 632-2144 for questions regarding this course and registration.
 Payment is required to register for BRMAA courses.
 You may pay via PayPal above, over the phone, or visit The Art Center located at 420 West Main Street, Blue Ridge, GA 30513 to pay in person.
 The Programming Coordinator is in the office from 10 am - 6pm on Wednesday, Thursday, and Sunday.